DevxMike/embedded_course_AVR/readme.md

     Implements a circular buffer for communication tasks using `Optional`.
     Includes the `UART_t` structure that groups UART register pointers, callback pointers for interrupts, and RX/TX buffers.
     The `UART_comm` class uses `UART_t` to provide easy-to-use methods for UART reading and writing.

-- `ArduinoAVR/`
-  Contains Arduino-based equivalents of the AVR C examples.
-These sketches use the Arduino API and simplify development using prebuilt functions.
-They are ideal for beginners or for rapid prototyping, while still reflecting the same core ideas as in the low-level code.

 ## Requirements